Trewaters/soar/README.md

 **Asana Postures**

-- Show Yoga postures available
+- Show Yoga postures and some details about the posture like names, description, etc.

 **Meditaiton**